 He was married to Kristen Kyriazis, of blessed memory, on October 13,1996 at Saint Sophia Cathedral in Los Angeles, California.
 On November 17, 1996, he was ordained to the Holy Diaconate by His Eminence Metropolitan Anthony of San Francisco, of blessed memory, at his home parish of the Annunciation in Modesto, California, and assigned to serve Holy Cross Church in Belmont, California.
 Dn.
 Christopher was then ordained to the Holy Priesthood by Metropolitan Anthony at Holy Cross Church on February 2, 1997, where he would serve until his assignment to Saint Anna Church in June of 2001.

 In 2010, Father was commissioned as a Chaplain (1LT) with the California State Military Reserve and attached to the 115th Regional Support Group of the National Guard.
 In 2014, he was released to the California Air National Guard, commissioned as a Chaplain (Capt) and attached to the 162nd Combat Communication Group.
 He now serves the 195th Wing of the Air National Guard, which is headquartered at Beale AFB.

 Father Christopher serves an Adjunct Professor at William Jessup University, teaching courses primarily in the History Department.
 He also serves as Adjunct Assistant Professor of Historical Theology at Fuller Theological Seminary.
-In addition to historical theology, his areas of interest are the pastoral care of the Byzantine Monastery of Pantocrator and its relevance to Christian wellness in the 21st century, Christian formation, the Sanctity of Christian betrothal, marriage and family, and the nature and experience of suffering.
+In addition to historical theology, his areas of interest are the pastoral care of the Byzantine Monastery of Pantocrator and its relevance to Christian wellness in the 21st century, Christian formation, and the nature and experience of suffering.

 He resides in Roseville with his children.